Opening up conversations - how we are selecting proposals for Europeana 2020

 Opening up Europeana 2020

 To continue enriching the Europeana Initiative with new perspectives, we have decided to open up 70% of the programme of our upcoming conference to listen to, and learn from, these new voices.
-A call for proposals, drafted by the Europeana 2020 programme committee which includes representatives from the Foundation, the ENA and the EAF, aims to make the event truly participatory by inviting people to co-create the conference with us.
+Our Europeana 2020 programme committee includes representatives from the Foundation, the ENA and the EAF, and are responsible for selecting our keynote speakers and panelists.
+To make the event truly participatory they have also drafted a call for proposals and invited others to co-create the conference with us.

 The call is open until September 30, and in addition to the application form, we encourage everyone to prepare a short video of 45 to 90 seconds to pitch their proposal.
 We are not asking for anything highly polished - even a video shot in the sunshine will do.
 We look forward to hearing from those who nurture cultural heritage and are eager to share their experiences, their inspirational practice and, of course their dreams of celebrating culture.
 Find out more about the call.